testingisdocumenting/znai/td-documentation-cli/documentation/visuals/images.md

 # Fit

-Wide image occupies all available space.
+An unfitted image will occupy all available space:

 :include-image: books.jpg

-To fit the image to the width of a text use `fit` parameter.
+To fit the image to the width of a text use the `fit` parameter.

     :include-image: books.jpg {fit: true}